 Some contain extra oil, salt, or sugar

 Not all macadamia nuts are healthful choices.
-A person should look at the ingredients and choose types that contain only the nuts, and no sugar, salt, or added oil.
+A person should look at the ingredients and choose types that contain only nuts and no added sugar, salt, or oil.

 People with tree nut allergies must avoid them

 Tree nut allergies are serious and can be life threatening.

 Even inhaling tiny particles of nuts can be enough to trigger an allergic reaction in some people.
 Those with nut allergies need to avoid macadamia nuts completely.